erinvdoyle/flowerfarm/README.md

     - Laptop (1440px)
    Manual testing has been performed on an iPhone 11 and iPhone12 using Safari and Chrome, as well as on three Windows laptops of differing screen sizes. [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive) provided the screenshot for the top of this README and allowed further testing on site.
 - Lighthouse & WAVE testing
  - After running an inital Lighthouse test on each page of the site, it was clear that SEO and Accessability needed to improve.
-I used the WAVE Web Accessability Evaluation Tool to scan each page and found several contrast errors on the landing page flipcards, as well as empty labels in the nav toggle and in the forms in Visit and Events.
+I used the WAVE Web Accessability Evaluation Tool to scan each page and found several contrast errors on the landing page flipcards, as well as empty labels in the nav toggle and forms in Visit and Events.
 The contrast issues were easily modified using WAVE's contrast tab and color sliders.
 The missing labels were fixed after a quick google search suggested adding aria labels.
 The final issue to be fixed recurred throughout the site and was a failure to adhere to header best practices.
 I had understood that headers should be used consecutively in size with no smaller header preceeding a larger one, but did not realize it was bad practice to start a page with an h3, for example, without first having an h1 followed by an h2.
-I resolved this issue by using font-size percentages in a CSS class for each header so that I could keep my preferred size but with the correct selector.
+I resolved this issue by using font-size percentages in a CSS class for each header.
+This allowed me to keep my preferred size while using the correct selector.
 Once these errors and alerts were fixed, Lighthouse testing across mobile and desktop for all four pages resulted in SEO and Accessability scores of 100.
 - Code validation
   -[HTML Validator](https://validator.w3.org/) - Running the code through an HTML validator highlighted three errors.
 I used an erroneous img closing tag for the logo image, which occurred across all pages as they shared the same header.
 I also attempted to add an alt tag to a section element composed of a background image which was assigned in the css rather than an html image tag.
 Finally, I used a css ID multiple times for the flipcard text rather than correctly assigning a class.
 These were all easily fixed by deleting the superfluous code and switching the ID selector to a class.
   -[CSS Validator](https://jigsaw.w3.org/css-validator/) - The CSS validator highlighted two specific errors: I attempted to use a negative padding value in the about page and a size value rather than re-size on the nav toggle icon.
 I removed the unneccesary CSS to resolve these issues.